tpg/is-presentable/README.md

 }
 ```

-This allows for a bit of reusability as the traits can be used by multiple models.
+This allows for a bit of reusability as these traits can also be used by multiple models.

 ## Using with JavaScript

-The `IsPresentable` trait will also extend the `toArray()` method and add the rendered data to the result.
+The `IsPresentable` trait will extend the `toArray()` method and add the rendered data to the result.
 This is useful if you need to access your presenters in a JavaScript front-end.
-A `presentable` sub-array containing all the formatted data will be added to the resulting array.
+A `presentable` child array containing all the formatted data will be added to the resulting array.
 For example, `$user->toArray()` would result in something like:

 ```json
 {